 The project supports the enhancement of internal systems of anticorruption offices. i3 helps the Ombudsman’s Office and the Commission on Audit in establishing an electronic system that improves the management of voluminous case records.
 It also assists regulatory offices, the Securities and Exchange Commission and the Governance Commission for public corporations in risk-based monitoring of covered firms and agencies.

 i3's partner anticorruption agencies made notable progress.
 In the first 5 months of 2015, close to two-thirds of cases that underwent full trial in the anticorruption court for high-ranking officials were successfully prosecuted.
 In 2014, trained stated auditors completed fraud audits questioning public transactions over $7million in total.
 In 2015, almost 23 thousand private sector entities were penalized for fraud and misconduct, doubling the volume from the prior year.
 Since 2011, 48 non-performing public corporations have been abolished/deactivated.

-To contribute to inclusive growth by reducing the costs of corruption to investments and trade, thereby promoting open and fair competition.
+Contribute to inclusive growth by reducing the costs of corruption to investments and trade, and promoting open and fair competition.

-- Increase the enforcement effectiveness of anticorruption institutions
+- Improve the enforcement effectiveness of anticorruption institutions

-- Strengthen corporate governance in both the private and public sector
+- Improve corporate governance in both the private and public sectors